 - Figure 12.
-This chart illustrates WSH total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, WSH hospital saw an increase in referrals from the previous quarter, trending back toward record referrals. - Drivers: Having seen a sharp increase in referrals since the Trueblood decision, the relatively flat number of referrals over the past ten quarters suggests that supply (bed capacity) is having a leveling effect on demand (referrals).
+This chart illustrates WSH total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, WSH hospital saw an increase in referrals from the previous quarter, trending back toward record referrals.
+The 339 referrals recorded in Q1 2019 is the highest yet recorded. - Drivers: Having seen a sharp increase in referrals since the Trueblood decision, the relatively flat number of referrals over the previous ten quarters suggested that supply (bed capacity) had a leveling effect on demand (referrals).
+However, the referral numbers are clearly on the rise again, as indicated by Q1 2019 numbers.